Relatively Speaking - My characters' Family and Friends, Later lives and Odd Occurrences, Plus Peripheral Information You Didn't Want to Know

 Dr. Bennett told Jim and me that we were doing fine and he was almost done.
 He had said that when he hadn’t even started, which is a trick I now use myself.

-I told the doctor that I had always wanted to do doctoring, but my fortunes indicated otherwise.
+I told him that I wanted to do doctoring, but my fortunes indicated otherwise.
 He returned his glasses to his pocket, then took me by the shoulders and stared right into my eyes.
 “Don’t let other folks dictate when you have a talent for something!
 If you truly want to study medicine, you can find a way.
 You’ll be a surgeon, I can tell.
 No one can stop you!”

 By Millicent Hughes